 Why buy trip cancellation insurance for Saudi Arabia?

 Terrorists have conducted destructive and lethal attacks against infrastructure and rendered life uncertain.
-Hotel bookings or activities tend to get cancelled without prior notice as hotels shut down due to security reasons.
+Hotel bookings or activities tend to get canceled without prior notice as hotels shut down due to security reasons.
 With such unpredictability in the air, as well as weather conditions like sandstorms that last for hours, you may have to cancel or delay your plans.

 What all is covered under trip cancellation insurance for Saudi Arabia?

 Saudi Arabia has the biggest and one of the busiest airports in the world.
-The labyrinth of tunnels and terminals has led to many travellers missing their flight or losing their baggage.
+The labyrinth of tunnels and terminals has led to many travelers missing their flight or losing their baggage.
 Trip cancellation insurance for Saudi Arabia usually provides coverage for: